andraugust/andraugust.github.io/airbus.md

 $ find ./data/train_v2/ -name "*.jpg" | xargs jpeginfo -c | grep "WARNING"
 >>> ./data/train_v2/6384c3e78.jpg  768 x 768  24bit JFIF  N   98304  Premature end of JPEG file  [WARNING]
 ```
-One of the images is corrupt, but it's a training image, so we don't need to predict on it, so we can delete it.
+One of the images is corrupt, but it's a training image, so it won't be predict on, so I'm going to delete it.

 How many images are there?
 192555 train and 15606 test.